 Side effects of neck dissection

-But if the surgeon completely removes your accessory nerve, the damage is permanent.
-Usually you see a physiotherapist, who teaches you exercises to help improve the movement in your neck and shoulder.
-It is important to do these exercises regularly.
+Your doctor will refer you to a physiotherapist.
+They will show you some exercises to help improve the movement in your neck and shoulder.
+It is important that you do them.

-- numbness in the ear on the same side as the operation
+- numbness of the skin and the ear on the same side as the operation

 - loss of movement in the lower lip

-- loss of movement on one side of the tongue
+- loss of feeling or movement on one side of the tongue

 When you have surgery to remove lymph nodes from your neck, you are at risk of getting swelling.
 This is called lymphoedema and happens in your neck or face.